annie-git95/Loan-Interest-Rate-Prediction-/README.md

 # Machine-Learning
-This project aims at predicting the loan rate any application would get given certain variables.
+This project aims at predicting the loan rate any loan application would get given certain variables.
 The metadata and the holdout set is provided.

 Step 1:
 Cleaning and Data Preparation: There are several entries where values have been deleted to simulate dirty data.